Developing literate citizens of the future.

 Summarising

-Class 1 (and Class 2 as needed) also have group reading and 1:1 with an adult sessions to practise reading.
-These books are carefully matched to the phonic phase the children are working on.
+Class 1 (and Class 2 as needed) also have group reading and all children read 1:1 with an adult to practise reading.
+These books are carefully matched to the phonic phase or reading stage the children are working on.
 Any children who need additional support in reading will also benefit from additional 1:1 or small group sessions.

 Home Reading

 All children can take books to share at home.
 Lower down the school the books are carefully matched to the phonic phase or phonemes the child is working on.
-After phase 6, children move through the colour bands and then become free readers, choosing their own book to take home.
+After phase 6, children move through the reading stages and then become free readers, choosing their own book to take home.
 Parents are also encouraged to read to their children or share other books at home too.
-All books shared can be recorded on our digital reading record (GoRead) so staff can ensure children are reading a range of texts and reading regularly as well as being able to talk to the children about their interests in reading and respond to these in the classroom.
+All books shared can be recorded in our home-scholl reading records so staff can ensure children are reading a range of texts and reading regularly as well as being able to talk to the children about their interests in reading and respond to these in the classroom.
 All children also have an online page on Bug Club where books, phonics games and phoneme games can be allocated for work at home.